missionpinball/mpf-docs/mechs/scoops/index.rst

 to show animations and play sounds.
 You can achieve this using a :doc:`queue_relay_player </config/queue_relay_player>` in your mode (you might want to use
-:doc`conditional events </events/overview/conditional>` to only trigger it when certain condition match):
+:doc:`conditional events </events/overview/conditional>` to only trigger it when certain condition match):

 .. code-block:: mpf-config